ExpressLRS/Docs/docs/software/mavlink.md

 - Transmitter / receiver firmware: `3.5.0`
 - TX Backpack firmware: `1.5.0`

-1. Using the guides above, flash both the RX and TX
+## Configuring ELRS TX & RX for MAVLink

 1. Turn on both the RX and TX, and ensure they connect properly

 1. In ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
-This configures the RX to output MAVLink protocol on the UART.
+This configures the RX to output MAVLink protocol on the UART. (this chainge might not be reflected, proceed)

-1. Back out to the LUA scripts main menu, and select the `Link Mode` option.
+1. Back out to the LUA scripts main menu and turn off your receiver.

+1. In the main menu select the `Link Mode` option.
 Change it from `Normal` to `MAVLink`.
 This configures the TX module to send / receive MAVLink.

 1. Configure your usual power, packet rate, etc. The telemetry ratio will be preset to 1:2 (and cannot be changed while in MAVLink mode).

+1. Power on your receiver and verify its connected properly to the transmitter.

 1. Wire the RX to a free UART on your flight controller that is suitable for TLM + RC.
 A DMA-capable UART is recommended.